 Things get even more complicated when the injured party dies.
 In the case of malpractice causing death, the courts must first decide whether the wrongful death statute applies or whether the statute of limitations for medical malpractice applies.
 Once that is decided, the court must then decide what triggers the running of the statute of limitations.
 The courts may say that the statute begins to run when the plaintiff dies.
 Or the court may decide that the statute begins to run when the action that allegedly caused the death occurs.

-State laws are frequently revised from year-to-year, including statutes of limitations, so it is important to speak with an attorney to understand how your state's current laws will apply in your case.
+State laws are frequently revised from year to year, including statutes of limitations, so it's important to speak with an attorney to understand how your state's current laws will apply in your case.
 An injury attorney specializing in medical malpractice cases will be able to evaluate your case and help you recover for your injuries.
 Talk to one today for a free evaluation of your claim.